hargup/visbrowser/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

+## License

+The code is licensed under GPLv3.

+## Automation Consulting and dual licensing

+If you are looking to build automation scripts for your company, say a script to periodically download data from a website, or automatically tweet a certain thing at a schedule or something else.
+Please contact me at harsh AT felvin DOT com, send me a quick video of you doing the task value and we'll get back to you with a quote, typical price being $300 per script.